LicenseRocks/ch-docs/rocksbot/refresh.md

 Now, the `/refresh` command accepts two parameters:

 - `creators-hub-url`, which is base URL[^1] of your **CreatorsHub** instance.
 - `creators-hub-secret`, which is secret key used for verification that you're authorized to refresh the **CreatorsHub** info.
+The secret key can be obtained from [license.rocks](https://license.rocks) support team after setting up the instance.

 !!!secondary :bulb: **Tip**